Vathy refugee camp

-- There are more than 3,100 people in the camp
+- There are around 1000 people in the camp

-- 14% from the Democratic Republic of Congo (DRC), 6% from Iraq and 4% from The Gambia
+- 17% from the Democratic Republic of Congo (DRC), 6% from The Gambia and 5% are from Iraq

-Source: UN High Commissioner for Refugees (UNHCR) – February 2021
+Source: UN High Commissioner for Refugees (UNHCR), July 2021

 What does A Drop in the Ocean do on Samos?